nexusformat/definitions/manual/source/classes/contributed_definitions/icme-structure.rst

 concepts which are equally modellable with NeXus:

     :ref:`NXmicrostructure`:
-        An application definition for arbitrary spatiotemporally resolved simulations.

-    :ref:`NXmicrostructure_recon`:
-        A base class for documenting results of reconstructed microstructures.
+        A base class for documenting a snapshot of a reconstructed microstructures.

     :ref:`NXmicrostructure_score_config`, :ref:`NXmicrostructure_score_results`:
         A specific example of an application definition for documenting the